Fast Help & Final Pep Talk

 Keep readingWelcome!

 Myles W. Mason, PhD, (he/they) is a lecturer and course director in the Department of Communication and affiliate faculty in the Women’s, Gender, and Sexuality Studies Institute at Georgia State University.
 Their research takes an affective rhetorical approach to the study of public culture and (digital) media.
-Mason’s work on the creation of 911, the US’s centralized emergency services number, produced the first disciplinary historiography of the service.
+Specifically, Mason has focused on constructing the first sustained rhetorical interrogation of the history and evolution of 911, the US centralized emergency services number.

 In the classroom, Mason prioritizes incorporating voices and scholars that reflect their students’ identities to generate deeper investment in course material and concepts.
 Students regularly compliment Mason’s courses for giving them space to bring their lived experiences into the classroom.